Norasb/Lagalt-Backend/README.md

 ## Installations and prerequisites
 In order to clone repo and play with the project yourself, you need to download the following:
-* .NET 6.0 (recommended with visual studio)
+* .NET 6.0 (recommended with visual studio).
-* Microsoft.EntityFrameworkCore.SqlServer
+* Microsoft.EntityFrameworkCore.SqlServer.
 * Change the keycloak.json file to suit own keycloak OIDC JSON.

 ### Technologies
 * C#
-* .NET 6.0
+* .NET 6.0.
-* Azure SQL database
+* Azure SQL database.

 ## Authors
 The authors of this project are: